 For the avoidance of doubt, any safeguarding allegations in every instance must be referred directly to the Headmaster.
-Reports of any low-level concerns should be made in the first instance to the DSL (this includes information provided in the self report button) who will routinely discuss this material with the Headmaster, who may in turn involve a member of the DST to resolve the matter and if necessary, provide support for the member of staff concerned.
+However, reports of any low-level concerns should be made in the first instance to the DSL (this includes information provided in the self-report button) who will routinely discuss this material with the Headmaster, who may in turn involve a member of the Safeguarding team (for example, the Second Master) to resolve the matter and if necessary, provide support for the member of staff concerned.
 Such reports or self-referrals will not normally be regarded as disciplinary matters.
+HR may also be consulted to advise on relevant support.

-Although the Headmaster will make a record of the concern, if genuine, it is expected that the behaviour leading to the concern will not be repeated.
+Although the DSL will make a record of the concern, if genuine, it is expected that the behaviour leading to the concern will not be repeated.
 Any repetition may lead to more serious and potentially disciplinary action.